Foundation Diet and Health

 What does rose water consist of?
 Rose water consists mainly of water and contains a minimal amount of oil (approx. 0.02-0.09%), the composition of which differs from that of normal rose oil due to the high content of phenylethyl alcohol.
 3

 Does rose water contain alcohol?
-Although the phenylethyl alcohol it contains is a chemical compound that belongs to the alcohol family, it is considered a volatile aromatic substance and not alcohol, as is generally known.
+The phenylethyl alcohol it contains is a chemical compound that belongs to the alcohol family, but it is considered a volatile aromatic substance and not alcohol, as is generally known.
 Pure alcohol can be added to a homemade macerate to extend the shelf life, but is not usually a component of commercially available rose water.

 Further information